Forge-Srl/jjbridge-api/README.md

 - `JSUndefined`: maps JavaScript `undefined`.
 - `JSNull`: maps JavaScript `null`.
 - `JSBoolean`: maps a JavaScript boolean; allows get/set of the value.
-- `JSInteger`: maps a JavaScript integer to a Java long; allows get/set of the value.
-- `JSFloat`: maps a JavaScript number to a Java double; allows get/set of the value.
+- `JSNumber`: maps a JavaScript number to a Java double; allows get/set of the value and provides additional utilities for long values.
 - `JSString`: maps a JavaScript string; allows get/set of the value.
 - `JSObject`: maps a JavaScript object; allows get/set of properties/methods.
 - `JSDate`: maps a JavaScript date; allows get/set of the value and properties/methods.